luismartinezs/luis-martinez-site/content/blog/sc2-outline.md

   - I'm not good at Starcraft2, but I know how the game goes
     - Much of the following ideas come from watching Lowko and Day9 videos
   - Maybe I can learn this from any other hobby
-    - But Starcraft 2 is unique in the sense that it combines two concepts: micro and macro
+    - But Starcraft 2 is unique in the sense that it balances two concepts: micro and macro
       - Macro and micro might be the most important and general concepts of the game
       - Macro can be broadly qualified as "important things"
         - Need to do them over an over and have compound effect on your game